 - Attend RVGA forums and public meetings to hear from farmers and others about the challenges facing existing family farms and the future of agriculture

-- Learn how to bring fresh local produce into our schools
+- Support our Farm-to-School program and efforts to bring fresh local produce into our schools

 - Provide for the food insecure